 How much fun is it to go underground, down near vertical escalators, to travel at 20.5mph and arrive miles away but only 10 minutes later?
 It’s genius.

 This happened in the 1840s: we picked up our spades and started digging, not for treasure, but for travel.
 We tunnelled down like rats to create the London Underground.
 Then on a cold and cloudy (probably) Saturday 10th January 1863, the Metropolitan Railway opened.
-It went from Paddington to Farringdon and now is part of the Circle Line.
-This makes it the world’s oldest underground line.
+It had seven stations between Paddington and Farringdon.
+Today this is part of the Circle Line and the world’s oldest underground line.